jlevy/kmd/kmd/docs/markdown/readme_template.md

 </div>

 *⚠️ Pre-release and experimental!
-[Follow me](https://x.com/ojoshe) for future updates and please DM me if you have use cases for Kmd or ideas or feedback.*
+[Follow or DM me](https://x.com/ojoshe) for future updates or if you have ideas or feedback or use cases for Kmd.*

 {a1_what_is_kmd}